barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 At the end of this section, I want us to come out with two central ideas:

-1. We can represent people (and things) as vectors of numbers (Which is great for machines!).
+1. We can represent people (and things) as vectors of numbers (which is great for machines!).
-2. We can easily calculate how similar vectors are to each other
+2. We can easily calculate how similar vectors are to each other.

 <div class="img-div-any-width" markdown="0">